Eyevinn/dash-mpd/README.md

 Since the MPD is mapped to Go structures, there are some limitations to what can be processed and how the output looks:

 1. Only elements and attributes specified in the data structures are kept.
-Unkonwn elements and attributes are silently discarded.
+Unknown elements and attributes are silently discarded.
 2. All XML comments are removed
 3. The output order of XML attributes is given by the order in the structure, which is in turn